chandanhpcic/docs/source/manual/software_included.rst

 Included software
 =======================

-OPNsense® comes with a lot of features included in the base system, for some situations you may need additional software, which is either provided via a plugin or only as a binary package (without user interface).
+Reticen8® comes with a lot of features included in the base system, for some situations you may need additional software, which is either provided via a plugin or only as a binary package (without user interface).

 This chapter aims to provide some details on the components included in the system, where to find them and how to